Skip to content

 “a psychological or psychiatric injury that is not a recognised psychiatric illness.”

-This means that if you have sustained PTSD or an adjustment disorder as a result of a motor vehicle accident, this is a recognised psychiatric injury and therefore is not a minor injury.
-The insurer must make a decision about whether you have a minor injury within the 26 week period.
-The insurer should obtain all of your medical records from every doctor you have consulted as a consequence of any injury sustained in the motor vehicle accident so they can make a proper and complete decision as to whether you have a minor injury.
+The insurer must make a decision about whether you have a threshold injury within the 52 week period.
+The insurer should obtain all of your medical records from every doctor you have consulted as a consequence of any injury sustained in the motor vehicle accident so they can make a proper and complete decision as to whether you have a threshold injury.
 Insurer’s will often not obtain all relevant medical evidence when making their decision.
-If you disagree with the insurer’s decision you can challenge this decision through the DRS.
-You are entitled to seek the assistance of a lawyer to assist you in challenging the insurer’s decision.
+If you disagree with the insurer’s decision you can challenge this decision through the Personal Injury Commission.

 The insurer must make a decision about Liability

-To receive statutory benefits beyond 26 weeks and also be entitled to make a claim for common law damages, the insurer must make a decision within the 26 week period as to whether or not the motor vehicle accident was caused “wholly or mostly by the fault of the person” claiming statutory benefits.
+To receive statutory benefits beyond 52 weeks and also be entitled to make a claim for common law damages, the insurer must make a decision within the 52 week period as to whether or not the motor vehicle accident was caused “wholly or mostly by the fault of the person” claiming statutory benefits.

 This is a two-part assessment;